nasa-jpl/rosa/README.md

 [//]: # (  [INSERT YOUR LOGO IMAGE HERE &#40;IF APPLICABLE&#41;])
   <!-- ☝️ Replace with your logo (if applicable) via ![](https://uri-to-your-logo-image) ☝️ -->
   <!-- ☝️ If you see logo rendering errors, make sure you're not using indentation, or try an HTML IMG tag -->
-  <h1 align="center">ROSA - Robot Operating System Agent</h1>
+  <h1 align="center">ROSA - Robot Operating System Agent 🤖</h1>
   <!-- ☝️ Replace with your repo name ☝️ -->
 </div>
 <pre align="center">
-  ROSA is an AI Agent designed to interact with ROS-based robotics systems<br>using natural language queries.
+  ROSA is an AI Agent designed to interact with ROS-based robotics systems<br>using natural language queries. 🗣️🤖
 </pre>

 <div align="center">